mpi4jax/mpi4jax/paper.md

 # Outlook

-In the previous sections, we introduced `mpi4jax` which allows zero-copy communication of JAX-owned data.
+In the previous sections, we introduced `mpi4jax`, which allows zero-copy communication of JAX-owned data. `mpi4jax` provides an implementation of the most important MPI operations in a way that is usable from JAX compiled code.

+However, JAX is more than just a JIT compiler.

 # Acknowledgements